open-edge-insights/video-custom-udfs/README.md

 The top level directory ***"NativeSafetyGearAnalytics"*** & ***"PyMultiClassificationIngestion"*** hosts respective the container's build ingredients.
 The Algo/pre-processing logics are placed under e.g. ***"safety_gear_demo"*** & ***sample_classification*** to showcase a grouping of logically related entities otherwise it is not a mandatory directory layout.

   * ## *config.json*
     This file defines UDF specific configuration and other generic configs such as queue-depth, number-of-worker-thread etc. These generic configs can be added to overwrite any default of setting of VI and VA container.
 In order to know more about schema of defining these configs and its permissible values, kindly refer [UDF-README](../common/video/udfs/README.md) file.
+For ingestor related configs refer [VideoIngestion-README](../../VideoIngestion/README.md).

  An example snippet would look as below:
     ```bash
     {
         "encoding": {